tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防 IP/DDoS 高防IP（境外企业版）/购买指南/计费概述_intl_en.md

-### Context
+### Background
 Anti-DDoS Advanced (Global Enterprise Edition) is committed to helping your business outside the Chinese mainland with DDoS attacks by providing unlimited all-out protection.

 Usually malicious attacks will not end before causing losses to the target business, which is also a cost to attackers.
 Leveraging Tencent Cloud’s Anti-DDoS cleansing capability outside the Chinese mainland, Anti-DDoS Advanced (Global Enterprise Edition) safeguards your business with unlimited all-out protection.
 >!
-Tencent Cloud reserves the right to restrict the traffic if the DDoS attacks on your business affect the infrastructure in the Tencent Cloud Anti-DDoS cleansing center outside the Chinese mainland.
+>- Tencent Cloud reserves the right to restrict the traffic if the DDoS attacks on your business affect the infrastructure in the Tencent Cloud Anti-DDoS cleansing center outside the Chinese mainland.
 If the traffic of your Anti-DDoS Advanced (Global Enterprise Edition) instance is restricted, your business may suffer the problems such as limited or blocked business access traffic.
+>- Anti-DDoS Advanced (Global Enterprise Edition) is a pay-as-you-go service that is billed monthly.
+The minimum subscription term is 12 months.
+Upon expiry, your subscription will be auto-renewed unless canceled by [contacting us](https://intl.cloud.tencent.com/contact-us).
+Your instances cannot be terminated during a subscription term.
+>- Make sure that you have three-month credit to be frozen when activating this service.
+>- Payments for this service are not refundable.

 ### Anti-DDoS Advanced (Global Enterprise Edition) billing